pocomane/brewed-in-the-apocalypse/bita.md

 __Describe some details__ when a player asks to you to better describe some details about the current scene, just do it, unless ey is asking for something eir character is not supposed to know, see or understand.
+In such cases just said "You do not know".

-Note that when the scenarist ends the __Describe some details__ move, it is triggered again the __Ask what they do__ , that actually has a special case exactly for the __Describe some details__ move.
+Note that when the scenarist ends the __Describe some details__ move, it is triggered again the __Ask what they do__ , and so on.
 This gives you a sense of the "Snowball" of moves the discussion is made of.

 As already said, these are trivial moves, more advanced one may contain fiction clues, or some mechanical things to to, as we will see.
 For the moment, Here